jguamie/algorithms/notes/java-collections.md

  * `HashMap<K,V> hashMap = new HashMap<>();` Initializes a new hash map.
  * `boolean containsKey(Object key)` Returns true if this map contains a mapping for the specified key.
  * `boolean containsValue(Object value)` Returns true if this map maps one or more keys to the specified value.
- * `void forEach(BiConsumer<? super K,? super V> action)` Performs the given action for each entry in this map until all entries have been processed or the action throws an exception.
  * `V get(Object key)` Returns the value to which the specified key is mapped, or null if this map contains no mapping for the key.
  * `boolean isEmpty()` Returns true if this map contains no key-value mappings.
  * `V put(K key, V value)` Associates the specified value with the specified key in this map.